armstrca/Inventory-Management-System/to-do.md

   Figure it out

 #Suppliers
-  Block outgoing orders to suppliers in "arrears" status
+  Block outgoing orders to suppliers in "arrears" status?

 #Categories
   Make categories#show show a table of all products in that category